 Gingival (Gum) Recession

 Gingival recession, better known as receding gums, refers to the progressive loss of gum tissue.
-Gingival recession can be caused by pressing too firmly when brushing teeth, or can be a result of gum disease such as gingivitis gum recession and periodontitis.
-As gum recession progresses, it can result in exposure of the tooth’s root which will make teeth susceptible to hot and cold sensitivity.
-Regular dental check-ups will help to prevent gum recession and assess risk factors.
+Gingival recession can be caused by pressing too firmly when brushing teeth, or can be a result of gum disease such as gingivitis, gum recession, and periodontitis.
+As gum recession progresses, it can lead to severe gingival recession, resulting in exposure of the tooth’s root and making teeth susceptible to hot and cold sensitivity.
+Regular dental check-ups will help to prevent gum recession, identify signs of severe gingival recession, and assess risk factors.

 Signs of gingival recession:

-Longer-looking teeth – Individuals experiencing severe gingival recession often have a teeth that appear longer than normal, however the length of the teeth is perfectly normal, they just appear longer because so much gum tissue has been lost
+Longer-looking teeth – Individuals experiencing severe gingival recession often have teeth that appear longer than normal; however, the length of the teeth is perfectly normal, they just appear longer because so much gum tissue has been lost.

 Gingival recession is a common issue for many adult and elderly patients.
 Gum recession can be corrected with surgical and non-surgical interventions performed to slow the progress of the recession, and prevent it from recurring in the future.